tvarchive/codingRound/README.md

 # TestVagrant coding round repo for applicants

 ## About the codebase:
-This is a simple test project for testing a few sceanrios on https://www.cleartrip.com/.
+This is a simple test project for testing a few sceanrios on a sample flight/hotel booking website.
 There are 3 tests in total spread over 3 test classes.
 Following tech stack has been used to develop the same.
 * JAVA - Programming language
 * Selenium - For driving the browser